symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

         :lines:  70-77

-.. note::  The amount of time while funds can be unlocked should be smaller time frame than TX1's.
-Alice knows the secret, so Bob must be sure, he’ll have some time left after Alice will release the secret.
+.. note::  The amount of time in which funds can be unlocked should be a smaller time frame than TX1's.
+Alice knows the secret, so Bob must be sure he will have some time left after Alice releases the secret.

 Once signed, Bob announces TX2 to the public chain.